voxmedia/revenue-hiring/3-content-recirculation/README.md

 ## The Problem: Build a Content Recirculation Experience:

-WRITE NARRATIVE HERE TO INCLUDE.....

-* We are going to be building a recirculation unit for our page similar to Outbrain or Taboola (Open Mic).
+In recent months we've become frustrated with the low quality recirculation ads that are running on our sites.
+There has to be a better way to do it.

+This call is a great time to prototype a recommendation system!
+Let's layout a few *requirements and constraints*:

+* This will live on all of our article pages
+* It will be visible on all breakpoints (desktop and mobile)
+* It will have an image, headline, and link
-* The unit must contain "recommended" content modules and paid modules.
+* The unit will contain "recommended" content modules and paid modules.
 * The unit will receive 100,000 views per minute.
 * We must record how well the ad performed on our site (impressions, clicks).